Other Sunday and Holy Day Readings

 For some scholars it is a problem that John the Baptist does not seem to identify himself as Elijah when this connection seems clear in other passages of the Gospels:

-"Who are you so we can give an answer to those who sent us?
-What do you have
+him, "Who are you so we can give an answer to those who sent us?
+What do you

 They want to know if he is "the Prophet" of Deuteronomy 18:18-20.
 In Acts 3:22-24, the Apostle Peter identifies Jesus as the Prophet like Moses when he quotes the Deuteronomy passage, saying "Moses, for example, said 'From among your brothers the Lord God will raise up for you a prophet like me; you will listen to whatever he tells you.
 Anyone who refuses to listen to that prophet shall be cut off from the people.'
 In fact, all the prophets that have ever spoken, from Samuel onwards, have predicted these days."
 Jesus is not only the new Joshua, who will lead God's people into the Promised Land of heaven, but He is also the new Moses, the Lawgiver and covenant mediator (see Heb 3:5-6; 7:11-19; 8:6).

 There are two other events/passages in the New Testament where Elijah and Moses will come together.
-The first is the Mount of Transfiguration experience (Mt 17:3; Mk 9:4; Lk 9:30), and the second appearance is the one connected to the two witnesses in Revelation 11:3-6 who represent the Law and the Prophets (Moses and Elijah) with the power to turn water into blood (Moses in Ex 6:17-19) and with the power to stop the rain (Elijah in 1 Kng 17:1).
+The first is the Mount of Transfiguration experience (Mt 17:3; Mk 9:4; Lk 9:30), and the second appearance is the one connected to the two witnesses in the Book of Revelation.
+In Revelation 11:3-6, they represent the Law and the Prophets (Moses and Elijah) with the power to turn water into blood (Moses in Ex 6:17-19) and with the power to stop the rain (Elijah in 1 Kng 17:1).

 23 He said: "I am